AZ: Johannsson hurt before World Cup

 He added, "I don't believe that back in the day, all of the choices that were made were in a sportly matter.
 Making sure that you develop yourself and everything.
 That might be one of things that's held against him right now.
 And its difficult now that he's 25 to go back and re-track all of that in-development."

 Alex Labidou is a General Editor at ESPN FC.
-Alex previously served as the Deputy Editor/Lead Reporter of Goal.com USA for three years and has made appearances on CNN International.
-Follow Alex on twitter at @LabidouESPN.
+He previously worked at Goal.com USA and made appearances on CNN International.
+Follow Alex on Twitter.